taeyoungson/urie/README.md

 ```
 ![Comparison](./image/output.jpg)
 It runs given image file through pretrained URIE model, and saves enhanced output image comparison in current project file as "output.jpg".
-You can use this code as your custom visualization skeleton code.

 ## BibTeX